User Guide

 A notification will appear confirming PositionPro is running.

-From this point on, PositionPro is watching your open windows in the background.
+From this point on, PositionPro is tracking your open windows in the background.
 It tracks which applications are open, where they are on screen, and how big they are.
 It does all of this silently — you only need to interact with it when you want to save or change something.

 Tip: If you can't see the tray icon, click the small upward arrow (^) in the taskbar to reveal hidden tray icons.
 You can drag the PositionPro icon out so it's always visible.